angelus-x/OSINT/exercise-030/exercise-030.md

 ## Tent Location Analysis

 With the location of Bulengo Camp confirmed, moving onwards to find the location of the tent from the image.
 Going back to the video to take screenshots.
-There are some long white structures here on this satellite image of Bulengo camp from 2014, but there is no evidence to indicate how long they have been here.
+There are some long white structures on the satellite image of Bulengo camp from 2014, but there is no evidence to indicate how long they have existed.
 Examining elements from the video may help to pinpoint some landmarks.

 ![YouTube Screenshot Tent](images/exercise-030_youtube_screenshot_tent.png)
 <br>